-PhD student Cara Williamson tells us how studying urban gulls flying around Bristol is helping her to programme more efficient flight paths for drones.
+PhD student Cara Williamson tells us how studying gulls flying around Bristol is helping her programme more efficient flight paths for drones.

 Unmanned aerial vehicles, drones, are rarely out of the headlines.
 The world’s first driverless passenger drone has already been tested in China, and major companies have begun trialling drone deliveries to customers.